behrouzz/stelspec/README.md

 The same process can be done for Sophie, except that instead of *dataset* and *imanum*, you should pass the *seq* number.

-For a brief help the structure of FITS files, see [ELODIE](http://atlas.obs-hp.fr/elodie/500/download.html) and [SOPHIE](http://atlas.obs-hp.fr/sophie/spec_help.html).
+For a brief help on the structure of FITS files, see [ELODIE](http://atlas.obs-hp.fr/elodie/500/download.html) and [SOPHIE](http://atlas.obs-hp.fr/sophie/spec_help.html).